jvgemert/apt/README.md

 - [MSRIIGT.tar.gz](http://isis-data.science.uva.nl/jvgemert/apt/MSRIIGT.tar.gz) : the ground truth tubes

+### - Do you also have the 'Tubelet' results?

+Yes.
+The Tubelet action tube proposals come from our CVPR 2014 paper [Action Localization by Tubelets from Motion](http://jvgemert.github.io/pub/jain-tubelets-cvpr2014.pdf) and are computed on MSR-II [MSRIITubeletCVPR14.tar.gz](http://isis-data.science.uva.nl/jvgemert/apt/MSRIITubeletCVPR14.tar.gz) and on UCF-Sports [ucfSportsTubeletCVPR14.tar.gz](http://isis-data.science.uva.nl/jvgemert/apt/ucfSportsTubeletCVPR14.tar.gz).

 ### - What is the tube dataformat?
-A tube is a set of frameNRs and  boundingBoxes.
+A tube is a set of frameNRs and  bounding boxes.

 Specifically, a tube is represented as an array of 5 numbers: [frameNr, minX, minY, maxX, maxY].